cdktf/cdktf-provider-snowflake/docs/passwordPolicy.csharp.md

 - *Type:* double

-Specifies the maximum number of characters the password must contain.
+(Default: `256`) Specifies the maximum number of characters the password must contain.

 This number must be greater than or equal to the sum of PASSWORD_MIN_LENGTH, PASSWORD_MIN_UPPER_CASE_CHARS, and PASSWORD_MIN_LOWER_CASE_CHARS.
 Supported range: 8 to 256, inclusive.
 Default: 256

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/1.0.5/docs/resources/password_policy#max_length PasswordPolicy#max_length}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflakedb/snowflake/1.2.1/docs/resources/password_policy#max_length PasswordPolicy#max_length}

 ---